Fodor's Expert Review Hookena Beach Park

-The 2½-mile road to this quiet, secluded little gem feels like you're venturing off the beaten path.
-The area is rich in cultural history, with remnants of an old steamship pier testifying to its former role as a thriving port.
-Frequented mostly by locals, the beach is usually only crowded on weekends.
-It has a clean, soft mix of dark brown and gray sand and is backed by steep embankments.
-The bay is usually calm, with small surf, good for swimming, snorkeling, kayaking, and diving.
-A community-county park partnership oversees the concessions and camping permits and rents camp gear.
-Trails along the shoreline make for good exploring.
+The 2½-mile road to this secluded little gem feels like you're venturing off the beaten path, through an area rich in history.
+Remnants of an old steamship pier testify to its former role as a thriving port town, complete with (now gone) post office, church, and stores.
+Today, though much quieter, it's still an active Hawaiian fishing village, beloved by residents and tended to by a county-community partnership.
+The beach has a soft mix of dark brown and gray sand and is backed by steep emerald embankments and a dramatic sloping pali (cliff) that make for picturesque tropical vistas.
+The bay is usually calm, tranquil, and clear with small surf.
+The park caretakers oversee beach concessions, camping permits, and security.
+You can rent equipment, beach chairs, and umbrellas.
 Amenities: food and drink; parking (no fee); showers; toilets; water sports.
-Best for: swimming.
+Best for: snorkeling; swimming.